bernie-skipole/indipydriver/docs/source/usage/logging.rst

 *INFO* Logs informational messages.

 *DEBUG* Logs xml data transmitted and received.
-The logs of BLOB tags do not include contents.

 By default, the set level is WARNING, and therefore warning and error logs are sent to stdout.
 If you want no logs, and you want nothing to be sent to the console, then insert::